Lelong numbers of currents of full mass intersection: Introduction

 We note that when $\alpha_1,\ldots, \alpha_m$ are K\"ahler, Theorem \ref{the-main} was proved in \cite[Theorem 1.2]{Viet-generalized-nonpluri}; see also the discussion after Corollary \ref{cor-knownbignef} below.
 The proof presented there is not applicable in the setting of Theorem \ref{the-main}.

-When $\dim V= n-m$, the above result is optimal because in general, it might happen that there is only one index $j$ satisfying (\ref{eq-genericLelongbangnhau}).
-This can be seen, for example, by taking $X$ to the complex projective space, $\alpha_j$ to be K\"ahler classes (hence $\nu(\alpha_j,V)=0$) and $T_1,\ldots, T_m$ suitable currents with analytic singularities so that $\wedge_{j=1}^m T_j$ can be defined classically (see \cite{Bedford_Taylor_82,Demailly_ag,Fornaess_Sibony}).
+When $\dim V= n-m$, the above result is optimal because in general, it might happen that there is only one index $j$ satisfying (\ref{eq-genericLelongbangnhau}); see Example \ref{ex-optimallelong}.
 However, motivated from the K\"ahler case, we wonder whether it is true that the number of $1 \le j \le m$ such that $\nu(T_j,V)= \nu(\alpha_j,V)$ is at least $\dim V - (n-m)+1$ (recall $V \subsetneq X$).

 In the case where $m=n$, our above result can be improved quantitatively as follows.

 \begin{theorem} Let $\cali{B}_0$ be a closed cone in $H^{1,1}(X, \R)$ which is contained in the cone of big $(1,1)$-classes of $X$.
 Then, there exists a constant $C>0$ such that for every $x_0 \in X$, every $\alpha_j \in \cali{B}_0$ and every closed positive $(1,1)$-current $T_j \in \alpha_j$ for $1\le j \le n$, we have